poseidon-framework/poseidon-framework.github.io/trident_guide_archive/trident_guide_1.6.2.1.md

                            a list of archives currently available from the official Poseidon Web API. (default: Nothing) --packages               List all packages.
-  --fullOutput             extend the output to include information contained
-                           the POSEIDON.yml file
   --groups                 List all groups, ignoring any group names after the
                            first as specified in the .janno-file.
   --individuals            List all individuals/samples.